Eihcir0/one001gag/docs/production-readme.md

 to be edited:

-  - #index renders the feed which is a container of post-index-items that are loaded to the front-end 10 items at a time.
+  - #index renders the feed which is a container of index-items that are loaded to the front-end.
 The post data is stored in one table with the following fields:
+    - `id`
     - `title`
-    - `image_id`
-    - `URL`
-    - `NSFW` (boolean)
+    - `image_url`
     - `user_id`